Ensemble Stage announces revisions in season schedule

-BANNER ELK — Ensemble Stage in downtown Banner Elk announced last week additional changes to its production schedule in light of the coronavirus pandemic.
+BANNER ELK — Ensemble Stage in downtown Banner Elk announced in late June additional changes to its production schedule in light of the coronavirus pandemic.

-“Based on Gov. Roy Cooper’s announcement on Wednesday, June 24, and with the safety of our volunteers, artists and audiences in mind, we have made the decision to further alter our 2020 summer season,” the group released in an email blast.
-“Our four professional summer productions have been postponed to our 2021 summer season and we have cancelled our 2020 Kids Summer Theatre Camp.”
+“Based on Governor Cooper’s announcement on Wednesday, June 24, and with the safety of our volunteers, artists and audiences in mind, we have made the decision to further alter our 2020 summer season,” the group released in an email blast.
+“Our four professional summer productions have been postponed to our 2021 summer season and we have canceled our 2020 Kids Summer Theatre Camp.”

 Despite the changes to the schedule, Ensemble Stage continues to offer entertainment options of a virtual variety for those who continue to support the group and crave theatre productions.